Dreezy305/Rich-text-editor/README.md

 React Quill is a rich a text editor used to handle various text variations from indentations, list (bullet and number)

+click on the enter title placeholder to type in the title of the article

+type in words / text inside the text editor

+click on post then you can preview your text / words